anyoptimization/pymoo/docs/source/problems/multi/zdt.md

 plot(problem.pareto_front(), no_fill=True)
 ```

 Please note that by default here the Pareto-front is not normalized.
-However, this can be easily achived normalizing $f_1$ in the range of $(1,31)$ and $f_2$ in $(10/31, 10)$ which are the known bounds of the Pareto-set.
+However, this can be easily achieved by normalizing $f_1$ in the range of $(1,31)$ and $f_2$ in $(10/31, 10)$ which are the known bounds of the Pareto-set.
 By default the normalized problem is used.

 ```{code-cell} ipython3
 from pymoo.problems import get_problem